exercism/abap/CONTRIBUTING.md

 ### New exercise

-There are two ways to implement new exercises (exercises that don't exist in this track).
+There are a few ways to implement new exercises (exercises that don't exist in this track).

-1. Pick one from [the list of exercises][list-of-exercises] (implemented in other tracks).
+1. Pick one from [the list of exercises][list-of-exercises].
+2. Port an exercism implemented in other tracks (check for example, the [JavaScript Track](https://exercism.org/tracks/javascript/exercises)).
-2. Create a new, track-specific exercise from scratch.
+3. Create a new, track-specific exercise from scratch.

 #### Implementing existing exercise